microsoft/TypeScript-New-Handbook/chapters/Basics.md

 ```

 > While the default target is ES3, the great majority of current browsers support ES5.
-> Today, most developers can safely specify ES5 or even ES2016 as a target unless compatibility with certain ancient browers is important.
+> Most developers can therefore safely specify ES5 or even ES2016 as a target, unless compatibility with certain ancient browers is important.

 ## Strictness

-Users come to TypeScript looking for different things in a type-checker.
+Different users come to TypeScript looking for different things in a type-checker.
-Some people are looking for a more loose opt-in experience which can help validate only some parts of our program and give us decent tooling.
+Some people are looking for a more loose opt-in experience which can help validate only some parts of our program and get decent tooling.
 This is the default experience with TypeScript, where types are optional, inference takes the most lenient types, and there's no checking for potentially `null`/`undefined` values.
 Much like how `tsc` emits in the face of errors, these defaults are put in place to stay out of your way.
-If you're migrating existing JavaScript, that might be desirable.
+If you're migrating existing JavaScript, that might be a desirable first step.

 In contrast, a lot of users prefer to have TypeScript validate as much as it can off the bat, and that's why the language provides strictness settings as well.
 These strictness settings turn static type-checking from a switch (either your code is checked or not) into something closer to a dial.
 The farther you turn this dial up, the more TypeScript will check for you.
 This can require a little extra work, but generally speaking it pays for itself in the long run, and enables more thorough checks and more accurate tooling.
-If possible, a new codebase should always turn these strictness checks on.
+When possible, a new codebase should always turn these strictness checks on.

 TypeScript has several type-checking strictness flags that can be turned on or off, and all of our examples will be written with all of them enabled unless otherwise stated.
 The `--strict` flag toggles them all on simultaneously, but we can opt out of them individually.